jfriedlein/insert_umat_utan_into_object_files_Fortran_LS-Dyna/README.md

 c
       return
       end

 ```
+Note: Always end the content_umat_utan file with an empty line (todo: make this error proof).

 ## Run: Insert your code into the selected releases
 Execute the Python script via the command window in its folder ("python3 insert_content_umat_utan.py").
 The script will insert the Fortran code from "content_umat_utan.f" into the releases one by one, showing its action in the command window.